iann0036/AWSConsoleRecorder/README.md

 ## Installation

+### Google Chrome

-You can download the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/awsconsolerecorder/tobecompleted) or load the extension manually.
+You can download the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/console-recorder/ganlhgooidfbijjidcpkeaohjnkeicba) or load the extension manually via chrome://extensions/.

+### Mozilla Firefox

+You can download the extension from [Firefox Add-ons](https://addons.mozilla.org/en-GB/firefox/addon/console-recorder/) or load the extension manually via about:addons.
+If loaded manually, replace the `manifest.json` file with the `firefoxManifest.json` file before loading.

 ## Usage